About

 Academic and Practical Integration:

-• He combines his artistic practice with academic research, holding a PhD focusing on "The Christian Image and Contemporary British Painting."
-This indicates a deep engagement with the theoretical and historical contexts of painting.
+He combines his art practice with academic research, holding a PhD on The Christian Image and Contemporary British Painting.
+This indicates a deep engagement with the theoretical and historical contexts of painting on Wyatt’s part.

 Engagement with Historical and Contemporary Themes:

-• His work demonstrates an ongoing dialogue between historical art, particularly religious iconography, and contemporary artistic expression.
+His work demonstrates an ongoing dialogue between historical art – particularly religious iconography – and contemporary artistic expression.

-• His work and curating activities show a clear engagement with the legacy of German Romanticism, and abstraction within contemporary painting.
+His work and curating activities show a clear engagement with the legacy of German Romanticism and abstraction within contemporary painting.

 Curatorial and Collaborative Work:

-• He has curated international exhibitions and collaborated with other artists, showcasing his involvement in the broader art community.
+He has curated international exhibitions and collaborated with other artists, showcasing his involvement in the broader art community.